jokerwyt/NS-Stack/write-tasks.md

 WT-4
 My routing subsystem is splited into two parts: static and dynamic.
 The static part includes scope link (i.e. direct subnet) and manual entries.
-The dynamic part bases on Distance Vector.
+The dynamic part bases on Distance Vector algorithm.
 A daemon thread is launched for periodly sending distance vector update to all neighbours.
 Once a host receives a distance vector update, it will try to update its distance vector and the dynamic routing table.